Bok Telescope: History

 The Bok Telescope was named after the prolific astronomer and director of Steward Observatory from 1966–1969, Bart Bok, one of the most beloved astronomers in Tucson.
 It was used on March 18, 2007 by Bruno Sicardy to view Pluto's occultation of a star in Sagittarius.
 The building itself features a very long spiral staircase leading to the telescope and a balcony called "The Bok Walk".

 In the 2010s the Bok telescope helped support a survey with KNPO telescopes in preparation for the DESI instrument on the 4-m Mayall telescope.
 The Bok telescope was used along with the 90 Prime imager to take g-band and r-band observations.

 Instruments

-There are currently 3 instruments that are mainly used at the 90-inch, two that work in the optical and one in the near-IR.
-The 90prime instrument, whose principal investigator is Edward Olszewski, is a prime focus, wide-field imager capable of imaging 1 square degree on the sky, while the B&C Spectrograph does spectroscopy.
-The Steward 256x256 NIR Camera, which has been available at the telescope since 1991, uses a NICMOS array which was built during the development of the NICMOS instrument on the HST.
-The 90-inch is also fitted with an eyepiece for direct viewing by a human observer, uncharacteristic for telescopes of this size.
+As of 2008, there were instruments that are mainly used at the 90-inch, two that worked in the optical and one in the near-IR.
+The 90prime instrument, whose principal investigator is Edward Olszewski, was a prime focus, wide-field imager capable of imaging 1 square degree on the sky, while the B&C Spectrograph did spectroscopy.
+The Steward 256x256 NIR Camera, which has been available at the telescope since 1991, used a NICMOS array which was built during the development of the NICMOS instrument on the HST.
+The 90-inch was also fitted with an eyepiece for direct viewing by a human observer, uncharacteristic for telescopes of this size.